-The e-ENGINEERING’2020 Conference will take place in Wadi Musa, near the ancient archaeological site of Petra, a UNESCO World Heritage Site, in Jordan.
+The e-ENGINEERING’2020 Conference will take place at the Petra Marriott Hotel, in Petra, near the ancient archaeological site of Petra, a UNESCO World Heritage Site, in Jordan.

 More specific information about the conference hotel will be available soon.